connectbot/ci-support/adb/README.md

-This is the adbd built from jb-dev branch with cherry-picked support for "`adb reverse`" as well as a backported patch to make sure port selection with "`tcp:0`" still works.
+This is the `adbd` built from `jb-dev` branch with cherry-picked support for "`adb reverse`" as well as a backported patch to make sure port selection with "`tcp:0`" still works.

 [system/core/adb from jb-dev](
 https://android.googlesource.com/platform/system/core/+log/jb-dev)
-was used with thhe following cherry-picks from master:
+was used with the following cherry-picks from master:

 ```
 pick e109d266c12c5f537d429ca4b892f2719e02c2da